One-click communication

 On the flip side, large enterprises sourcing from these applicable businesses must ensure that their vendors comply with the mandate not to lose tax credits or face delays in claims.
 Eventually streamlined, they enjoy claims of genuine tax credits.

-With less time available, businesses must prepare, set up and test the new system before 1st October 2022.
+Businesses had to prepare, set up and test the new system before 1st October 2022.
 The GST Network enabled testing of e-invoicing setup in a sandbox environment for such applicable businesses in July 2022.

 Here’s how businesses must implement e-invoicing and how e-Invoicing will impact or change their business processes-